fnyah/YT-Live-chat-party-bot/README.md

-# Youtube Live party bot
+# Youtube Live Party Bot

 This is a basic chat bot that sends messages to a live chat a specified link to have a party!